Determined Legal Defense and Trusted Advice for Protecting Your Best Interests in DEA Inspections

 Of course, deviations in your prescription practices or business manner do not necessarily indicate a crime.
 You might simply have a different business strategy, or perhaps your office happens to serve a unique market.
 These things should not trigger undue scrutiny, but unfortunately, that has been the case for far too many practices in the past.

 Once the DEA’s suspicion is aroused, its agents might begin to scrutinize your practice’s patterns and records through a distorted lens.
-That’s why it is so important to have a deeply experienced and passionate attorney to protect you and defend your interests ideally, as soon as the process begins.
+That’s why it is so important to have a deeply experienced and passionate DEA audits and inspections attorney to protect you and defend your interests ideally, as soon as the process begins.

 Can the DEA Conduct an Audit or Inspection Without a Warrant?